 If the person obtains a Casino Marker for Less Than $650, failure to pay the marker is a Misdemeanor and punishable by up to six (6) months in jail and a fine not to exceed $1,000.
-If convicted, the court will order the person to pay restitution (i.e. the balance of the marker).
+If convicted, the court may order the person to pay restitution (i.e. the balance of the marker).
 (NRS 205.130)

 If the person obtains a Casino Marker for More Than $650, failure to pay the marker is a Category D Felony and punishable by one (1) to four (4) years in prison and a fine not to exceed $5,000.
-If convicted, the court will order the person to pay restitution (i.e. the balance of the marker).
+If convicted, the court may order the person to pay restitution (i.e. the balance of the marker).
 (NRS 205.130)

 Lastly, if the person is convicted three times in Nevada, any other state, or federal court of misdemeanor failure to pay a casino marker, failure to pay any marker-regardless of value-is a Category D Felony and punishable by one (1) to four (4) years in prison and a fine not to exceed $5,000.
-If convicted, the court will order the person to pay restitution (i.e. the balance of the marker).
+If convicted, the court may order the person to pay restitution (i.e. the balance of the marker).
 (NRS 205.130)